-The Passenger Vessel Services Act of 1886 prohibits foreign-flagged ships from transporting passengers directly from one US port to another.
+The Passenger Vessel Services Act of 1886 (or PVSA) prohibits foreign-flagged ships from transporting passengers directly from one US port to another.

 However (with only one exception), all of the large cruise ships operating in US waters are flagged in other countries, even though several major cruise lines are based in the United States.